skg-if/interoperability-framework/docs/data-source.md

 ```

 ### `research_product_type`
-*List* (optional): The types of OpenAIRE entities managed by the [Data source], based on the [EOSC vocabulary Research Product Type].
+*List* (optional): The types of OpenAIRE entities managed by a [Data source], based on the [EOSC vocabulary Research Product Type].

 ```json
     "research_product_type": []
 ```

 ### disciplines
-*List* (optional): The disciplines for which the [Data source] is dedicated.
+*List* (optional): The disciplines for which a [Data source] is dedicated.
 The disciplines must be specified using the Library of Congress Classification codes, available at <https://id.loc.gov/authorities/classification> (e.g. `PA3000-PA3049` for classical literature).
-In case the [Data source] is discipline agnostic, the string `all` should be specified.
+In case a [Data source] is discipline agnostic, the string `all` should be specified.

 ```json
     "discipline": [